e-fx/e-fx.github.io/_posts/2023-12-22-The USDJPY pair experienced a decline.md

 author: e-FX
 ---

 "In the recent analysis of the New York forex market, the USD/JPY pair faced a decline, settling in the mid-142 yen range.
-Renewed selling pressure became apparent, breaking through the crucial 200-day moving average at approximately 142.70 yen.
+Renewed selling pressure became apparent, breaking through the crucial 200-day moving average at approximately 142.70 yen"

 This downward movement was spurred by the downward revision of the third-quarter US GDP, intensifying the selling momentum amidst a notable drop in US equities on the preceding day.
 This reflects a persistent trend of investors seeking refuge in the safe-haven yen.
 Despite initial expectations of a potential weakening of the yen towards 145 yen, following the Bank of Japan's recent decision, the currency fell short of reaching that level.
 Instead, it experienced a loss of momentum, finding support around 142.70 yen, marked by the 200-day moving average.
 As the market anticipates potential developments in the coming days, concerns about downside risks persist.

 Notwithstanding numerous cautionary statements from FOMC members, market sentiment is factoring in a cumulative 1.50% cut in Federal Reserve interest rates next year.
 The expectation of a US rate cut is exerting upward pressure on the USD/JPY pair.